Data-Science-for-Linguists-2019/Class-Plaza/guestbooks/guestbook_katie.md

 - __What I Liked:__ Using machine leaarning, and one of your sources being from reddit, what an odd coincidence.
 Also, decent use of markdown to explain thought process
 - __What Can Be Improved:__ Have you considered using additional features in your machine learning (e.x. sentence length) alongside the text?
 Also, I highly recommend pd.crosstab for confusion matricies, it keeps the row/column labels.
 - __What I Learned:__ Getting prediction probabilities from a classifier/model.
 I'll have to remember that if I assemble a notebok for presentational purposes.

+### Patrick's Entry:

+- __What I liked:__ I like the organization of your project, and the fact that you separate your machine learning and main analysis ipynb, makes it more logical.
+Overall, you show your dataframes and use visualizations alot which makes it more clear what you're doing.
+- __What can be improved:__ I haven't taken statistics but some of your data seem like they could call for statistical analyses.
+For example some of the hedge frequencies for certain corpora seem fairly close (e.g. 0.05 vs 0.039).
+Maybe these aren't actually statistically different and don't contradict your hypothesis?
+- __What I learned:__ Gender can manifest itself in online written text in weird ways (like the fact that women tend to write longer posts for example).